Modern Slavery Act 2015

 Policy

 WNA Healthcare (WNA) are committed to opposing modern slavery, human trafficking and exploitation in all formats and preventing it, where possible.
+In cases where this has been identified, WNA & HMR will do all it can to ensure victims are supported and directed to the relevant channels for support.

 What exactly is this?